 This post isn’t about helping people who are in such a dire situation.
 Although I feel for you, support my local food banks, and support policies that will lift people up, I just can’t relate to only having $20 a month for groceries.
 However, I do feel like it is a good thought experiment.
-If more of us gave consideration to how we would handle such dire circumstances, than maybe more of us would vote for policies that prevent people from being in those circumstances in the first place.
-So, with that in mind, I went to my local grocery store and tried to figure out just how I would eat on $20 a month.
+If more of us gave consideration to how we would handle such dire circumstances, then maybe more of us would vote for policies that prevent people from being in those circumstances in the first place.
+Keep that in mind as we see how difficult it would really be to eat on only $20 a month.

 How Do You Eat on $20 a Month for Groceries?